shankarmadeshvaran/Xamarin_Contacts/README.md

 I'll constantly update this project whenever I find the great coding standards and better architecture.
 So when you came across any error or better method to do code , feel free to raise a issue or contact me via [Twitter](https://twitter.com/Shankar__am)

 ## More Updates
-Follow me on [Twitter](https://twitter.com/Shankar__am) to get the latest update about features, code and more.
+I'll constanly implement lot more features whenever something popup in my mind.Follow me on [Twitter](https://twitter.com/Shankar__am) or [LinkedIn](https://www.linkedin.com/in/shankar-mathesh) to get the latest update about features, code and more.
 Consider star the repo if you like it.

 ## References
 1. [MVVM Pattern](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/enterprise-application-patterns/mvvm)